The Importance of Categories

 The good thing with event data, though, is that a small data loss is not going to kill you; customer behavioral data is not P&L report entries.

 After the data is delivered to the data infrastructure, it’s usually received into a queuing system that can maintain the ordering of the events.
-This is important, especially if the events drive some kind of behavior.
+This is important, especially if the events drive some behavior.
 This is the reason why systems like Kafka have very well-defined ordering semantics.

 After the event data is queued in such a system, they can be processed in a streaming fashion.
 In this case, it’s ideal to have a queuing system that can sustain high throughput, as these applications are usually real-time.